 AM80 may protect the motor nerves from further damage by reducing inflammation.
 A synthetic retinoid, AM80 reduces the activation of cytotoxic macrophages, microglia and astrocytes blocking production of damaging inflammatory cytokines.
 Marketed under the name tamibarotene, the synthetic retinoid is currently being investigated as a treatment for many other diseases including Alzheimer’s disease and Lupus.

 The immune system plays a crucial role in certain aspects of ALS disease progression.
 This compound tamps down the immune system by blocking CD40 positive antigen presenting cells from becoming activated macrophage.

 APG101 aims to slow progression of ALS by reducing inflammation.
 A Fc fusion targeting CD95 (Fas) ligand, APG101 may reduce populations of activated monocytes and macrophages that infilitrate the brain and spinal cord - potentially damaging the motor nerves.
 APG101, developed by Apogenix, is currently being tested at the phase II stage as a potential treatment for a certain type of cancer.

-Isolated originally from the roots of Canadian hemp, apocynin may protect motor nerves from further deterioration by reducing production of damaging reactive oxygen species.
+Isolated originally from the roots of Canadian hemp, apocynin may protect motor nerves from further damage by reducing production of damaging reactive oxygen species.
 Apocynin is also being investigated as a treatment for respiratory diseases such as asthma.

 Arimoclomol may reduce the levels of protein aggregates in the motor nerves, a possible cause of ALS, by boosting expression of chaperonins Hsp70 and Hsp90 which help newly synthesized proteins properly fold.

-Help us fund more science:
+Find this useful?Help us fund more science: